What is Trojan:Win32/Dynamer!rfn infection?

 These modifications can be as complies with:

 - Creates RWX memory.
-There is a security trick with memory regions that allows an attacker to fill a buffer with a shellcode and then execute it.
+A security trick with memory regions allows an attacker to fill a buffer with a shellcode and then execute it.
 Filling a buffer with a shellcode isn’t a big deal.
 It’s just data.
 The problem arises when the attacker can control the instruction pointer (EIP), usually by corrupting a function’s stack frame using a stack-based buffer overflow and then changing the flow of execution by assigning this pointer to the address of the shellcode.

 - Unconventionial language used in binary resources: Nepali;